Harvest Portfolios Group

-In the past decade, Exchange Traded Funds (ETFs) have become some of the most popular investment tools for Canadians.
+In the past decade, ETFs have become some of the most popular investment tools for Canadians.
 That is because ETFs encompass a huge range of investment strategies and styles.
 ETFs’ offer a number of significant benefits which can help an investor achieve their investment goals.

 Investors also tend to like the diversity of ETFs available to them.
 Through ETFs, investors can access assets in virtually every corner of the market.
 An investor may be able to get exposure to a whole portfolio of securities by purchasing a single unit of an ETF.
 A unit is effectively a ‘share’ of an ETF and is bought and sold on the market in the same way a stock would be.